-The ‘Filler‘ is the plant that will provide a textural or color contrast/complement to your ‘Thriller' and help fill in the pot.
+The ‘Filler Plants‘ is the plant that will provide a textural or color contrast/complement to your ‘Thriller' and help fill in your container garden.

 When I'm putting my container together, I get my plants in my shopping cart to see if they play well together.
 I love how the purple grass is complemented by the pink Superbells (calibrachoa) and pink trailing antique rose, while the fluffy Diamond Frost (Euphorbia) plays counterpoint to the spikes of the grass in the planter below.